zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/shortcut.png)

-Double click the short cut to start the cygwin terminal.
-You will something like this on your first time running the cygwin terminal:
+Double click the short cut to start the Cygwin terminal.
+You will something like this on your first time running the Cygwin terminal:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/firstrun.png)